needle-tools/needle-engine-support/documentation/technical-overview.md

 ### Compression

 For production, we compress glTF assets with [`glTF-transform`](https://gltf-transform.donmccurdy.com/).
-Textures use either `etc1s`, `uastc` or no compression, depending on texture type.
-Meshes use `draco`.
+Textures use either `etc1s`, `uastc`, `webp` or no compression, depending on texture type.
+Meshes use `draco` by default but can be configured to use `meshtopt` (per glTF file).
 Custom extensions are passed through in an opaque way.

-> **Note**: We might switch to meshopt compression in the future, but there's a number of open issues in three.js related to raycasts and bounds for meshopt-compressed assets.
+See the [deployment & compression](./deployment.md#optimization-and-compression-options) page for more information

 ## Vendor-specific glTF Extensions (NEEDLE_*)